 Art is so polymorphous, if someone wants to call this protest art, sure they can call it protest art, people can call it whatever.
 It's not really my art, it's a performance from a Chinese artist that I borrowed.

-I'm just somebody who wants to walk a cabbage and reflect on what is happening around me and there are many others in Kashmir who feel the same way and will probably at one point or another will walk the cabbage.
+I'm just somebody who wants to walk a cabbage and reflect on what is happening around me and there are many others in Kashmir who feel the same way and probably, at one point or another, will walk the cabbage.